- How do I acknowledge Connect messages?

 Certain demographic data that is updated in the EHR, such as preferred name, insurance information, and next of kin, is not applicable to a resident/patient profile.
 When such non-applicable updates are made in the EHR, it can trigger a message to Connect containing "No changes made" in the message details.

-See Resolving a Connect Message for more information.
+See Resolving Connect Messages for more information.

 Why is a person's name in black font rather than a link on the Connect screen?
 How do I fix that?

-A person's name in black font on the Connect screen is an unmapped person in the MealSuite system, meaning they do not have an existing profile in the system.
+A person's name in black font on the Connect screen is an unmapped person in the MealSuite account, meaning they do not have an existing profile in the system.
 You can resolve an unmapped person via the following options:

 - Create a New Person - creates a new profile in your account.